winterbird-code/adbb/README.md

 ### jellyfin_anime_sync

-Tool to sync mylist watched status with jellyfin.
+Glueware for AniDB<->jellyfin integration.
 Requires [jellyfin-apiclient-python](https://github.com/jellyfin/jellyfin-apiclient-python).
 For more information, and usage, for this tool, see [JELLYFIN.md](JELLYFIN.md).

 ## Upgrading